livewire/livewire/docs/testing.md

 As you can see, the `$search` property above uses Livewire's `#[Url]` attribute to denote that its value should be stored in the URL.

-Below is how you would simulate the scenario of loading this component on a page with specific query parameters in the URL:
+Below is an example of how you would simulate the scenario of loading this component on a page with specific query parameters in the URL:

 ```php
 <?php